 - 1.9 Is there any alternative shorter, flexible or streamlined procedure available?
 If so, what are the criteria for eligibility and what is the impact on procedure and overall timing to trial?

 No specific alternative procedure is available, but the parties can use generally accepted alternative dispute resolution procedures (ADR), e.g., mediation and arbitration, providing that both parties agree to it.
 The advantage of ADR over litigation is that the parties can appoint mediators and arbitrators that are experienced in the area of the dispute, thus making proceedings more expedient.
 Moreover, by using ADR mechanisms, the parties can keep the details of the dispute confidential.

 - 1.10 Are judgments made available to the public?
 If not as a matter of course, can third parties request copies of the judgment?

 - Judgments are published in the online court database, where third parties are able to familiarise themselves with the relevant decisions.

 - 1.11 Are courts obliged to follow precedents from previous similar cases as a matter of binding or persuasive authority?
 Are decisions of any other jurisdictions of persuasive authority?

 The courts are not obliged to follow precedents from previous similar cases, but they tend to do so, especially if the rulings were issued by the Supreme Court, the specialised IP Court or higher-instance courts.
 Moreover, if the judgment violates the uniform application and interpretation of the law, it could be overturned during the supervisory review process.
-Supervisory review process is an appeal stage for court decisions that already entered into legal force that intends to rectify major violations omitted by previous courts, e.g. violation of human rights or public interests.
+The supervisory review process is an appeal stage for court decisions that have already entered into legal force that intends to rectify major violations omitted by previous courts, e.g., violation of human rights or public interests.

 Decisions from other jurisdictions of persuasive authority are usually not taken into account.